 Getting back to the noodles, personally I’m not alarmed at the inclusion of some starch and sugar in the ingredients.
 They are some way down the list and so will be in relatively small amounts, as borne out by the overall carb count.
 Oomi confirmed to me that there is only a trace amount of sugar in their noodles, but they do have to declare it.
 Overall, they were keen to emphasise that the noodles are low in sugar and saturated fats.

 And personally I’m not alarmed either by the inclusion of xanthum gum.
 Although it is chemically-sounding, it is a natural substance usually derived from sugar – but like fibre, it has negligible impact on your carb count, as it is a type of indigestible carbohydrate.
 That means it can cause bloating or discomfort when eaten to excess, but the small amounts used in recipes are unlikely to cause a problem for most people who do not already suffer form digestive issues.
 It is routinely used in wheat-free cooking as a thickener, and as a substitute for gluten to improve the structure of the finished product.
 You can now buy xanthum gum as a baking ingredient in supermarkets, and I use it in several low-carb recipes myself.

-So there you have it, I think that overall Oomi noodles are a pretty cool swap for regular varieties, when you’re in a hurry and you want to cut the carbs.
-If you give Oomis a try, share with us below a picture of what you came up with!
+So there you have it, overall I think that Oomi noodles are a pretty cool swap for regular varieties, when you’re in a hurry and you want to cut the carbs.
+If you give Oomis a try, please do share with us below a picture of what you came up with!